 In the coming weeks, we’ll be publishing a series of Building Blocks looking at the different stages of reopening to use when you’re preparing to go back on sale.
 Use this time to build confidence and anticipation with an audience-centered review of your policy and practice.

 Preparing to go on sale: reasons to act now

 We know you can’t wait to bring visitors back into the building, and studies suggest they’re just as eager to return.
 Polish your CRM strategy, and you’ll hit the ground running.
 The time leading up to your first onsale is vital to make sure you’re ready to turn pent-up demand for live entertainment into a successful onsale.

 Reopening is an exciting time for those loyal supporters whose contributions have helped you weather the storm.
-Place them at the centre of your planning as you finalise your reopening programme, creating campaigns to reward loyalty and encourage early booking.
+Place them at the center of your planning as you finalize your reopening program, creating campaigns to reward loyalty and encourage early booking.

 Four things you can do now (with a little help from the Building Blocks)

 1. Generate excitement with your audience and supporters

 Some audience members will book as soon as tickets go on sale, while others may wait to see how things develop over time.
 Look at segmenting your audience, and think about the motivations and barriers for each segment.
 Create incentives and campaigns in response to their particular interests or concerns to generate excitement about booking early.